habibi2813/FNAF-Games-File-DUMP/README.md

 ### This repo contains links for dumps of various fnaf games and fnaf fangames that were made on Clickteam Fusion 2.5+, All rights reserved are to creator of these games.

+I may upload file dumps, directly on this GitHub repo soon but now its easier for me to upload it on 3rd party hosting services.

 Enjoy :)